-An IOU can only be used within six years of a cause of action, or a reason for you to bring your case.
+An IOU letter or agreement can only be used within six years of a cause of action, or a reason for you to bring your case.
 Essentially:

 - If there is a repayment date set and the debt goes unpaid past that date, you will have to file a claim within six years of the stated date.